-Assess which species will be the best fit for the situation.
+Assess which species will be the best fit for the situation (refer to page 25 'undersowing cultivar selector' for guidance).
 Having a large area in short term products such as annuals can cost more in the future if feed needs to be imported over the summer when annuals may run out.
 As annuals have no endophyte they can be a significant host for insect pests, this is an important factor to take into consideration when planning for future pasture rotations.